tutorials

 Another option for mass rendering is to boot up remote machines using computer streaming services such as Vagon (more on this below). 👇

-Chromebooks are popular in schools and while it’s not impossible to run Blender on them, it can be challenging depending on the hardware specs and security policies put in place.
+Chromebooks are popular in schools, and while it’s not impossible to run Blender on them, it can be challenging, depending on the hardware specs and security policies that are in place.

 blender-chromebook.png